-Credits: 3Prerequisite(s): EG 101 with a C or better.
 This course will enable the student to discuss and interpret representative English-language literary works in a variety of genres.
 The student will identify the use of literary elements; recognize relationships between writers, works, and socio-cultural contexts; and arrive at informed personal and critical interpretations.
-(ENG1030)
+Prerequisite(s): EG 101 with a C or better.
+Credits: 3 Kansas System Wide Transfer Course (ENG1030)